GEMScienceTools/CatalogueTool-Lite/README.md

 # Remove an existing item (by ID)
 Db.DelEvent('E003')
 ~~~
-Providing all key fields is not compulsory.
-The *AddEvent* method will only include the available information.
+Providing all key fields is however not compulsory.
+The *AddEvent* method will include only the available information.

 #### 1.3.2 - Reading/Writing ASCII Files
 Manual creation of a large number of items is however impractical.
-To avoid that, earthquake catalogue can be parsed from a csv (ascii) file.
-The standard format used in the toolkit is in the form (header keywords should be self-explanatory):
+To avoid that, an earthquake catalogue can be parsed from a csv (ascii) file.
+The standard format used in the toolkit is:

 | Id | Year | Month | Day | Hour | Minute | Second | Longitude | Latitude | Depth | DepError | LocCode | MagSize | MagError | MagType | MagCode |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |